iliakan/javascript-tutorial/1-js/2-first-steps/08-type-conversions/article.md

 ## ToPrimitive

-A string or numeric conversion of an object is a two-stage process.
-The object is first converted to a primitive value, and then ToString/ToNumber rules are applied to it.
+If we convert an object to a string or a number, then it's a two-stage process.

+1. The object is first converted to a primitive value.
+2. And then ToString/ToNumber rules are applied to it.

-The conversion is customizable on a per-object basis, so we'll study it later when we go deeper into objects. [todo in the chapter?]
+The conversion is customizable, we'll study it later when we go deeper into objects. [todo in the chapter?]

-Examples:
+But for now let's see two most common cases.

-- When a plain object is converted into a string, is becomes `[object Object]`:
+- A plain object becomes `[object Object]` when we output it or expicitly convert to a string:

   ```js run
   alert( {} ); // [object Object]